-Join John McWade for an in-depth discussion in this video Do you really need a logo?, part of Before & After: Graphic Design Techniques.
+Join John McWade for an in-depth discussion in this video Do you really need a logo?, part of Learning Graphic Design: Techniques.

 Cathy Thomas is a babysitter for pets.
 Her business is as small as a business …can be.
 Just her, pet-sitting for family, for …friends, for customers.
 A friend designed a logo for her and …writes, I'm an amateur logo designer.
 And I've recently designed a logo for a …local pet-sitting business.
 This is one of my first logos, so even …general logo design tips would be nice.
 Let's have a look and see what we can see.…

 The logo is a dog and a cat in profile silhouette. …One red, the other green, filled with gradient fills. …And right off the bat, I'd say that you don't want to use a gradient as a …permanent part of a logo.
 It'll give you color problems, contrast …problems, reproduction problems.
 You'll have a more versatile image if you …use flat colors instead of gradients.
 You can add a gradient for a special occasion. …The upside down cat is hard to read, although we do have kind of a yin yang …thing going on here.
 And overall, the logo looks a little like Quizo's.…

 The dog and the cat alone have pretty strong silhouettes, which in high …

 This course was created and produced by the Before & After magazine team.
 We are honored to host this content in our library.

 - Working around a weak photo